 - A major topical paper that discusses an aspect of the internship from an academic perspective (maximum 20 pages).

-The Arts Internship requires approval by the INDR Program Director.
+Students must consult with both the Program Director and Arts Internship office before permission to enroll in INDR 499 will be granted.
+The Arts Internship Office requires approval by the Industrial and Labour Relations Program Director.
 The completed Arts Internship Approval Form must be submitted before the beginning of the internship to the Program Adviser.
 The INDR Program Director will approve internships as long as they are centrally concerned with development issues and contain the above-mentioned elements.
-The 688 Sherbrooke Administrative Service Centre will keep a record of approved projects but will leave the responsibility for follow-up and completion with the student and the supervisor.
+Your program advisor will keep a record of approved projects but will leave the responsibility for follow-up and completion with the student and the supervisor.
 Any changes to topic and/or supervisor must be communicated to the Program Adviser.
 Please note that students usually register for INDR 499: Internship, the term following completion of the internship.